 How to Keep Your Website Updated

 Life is longing now in cyberspace.
-Everyone spends most of their active time surfing through social media, writing and responding to emails, and browsing through mobile apps.
-A little time however still needed for office chorus and other life routines.
+Everyone spends most of their active time surfing social media, writing and responding to emails, and browsing through mobile apps.
+A little time however still needed for the office chorus and other life routines.
 Years ago dot com revolution was an unseen phenomenon changing the way of doing business and leading life.
 Are the websites old stories?
 The answer is a clear NO. Websites still serve as the primary platform in cyberspace to announce your presence.
 Keep your website updated therefore is as necessary as the website itself.

 Content is King

 The customer is king, as the traditional marketing approach tells us.
 Google, however, has changed the rules, at least for websites.
 Content is the king here.
 The quality of the content does matter.
 Google checks for fresh content every time it crawls a website.
 Keep on growing to update your pages and keep on writing blog posts at least once a month.
 A specific volume of content is not that relevant.
 Google crawlers check for the freshness and regularity of content posting.

 The homepage of a website is a terminal where your visitors land.
 It is a first impression of the business.
 The products and services matter to customers, but they also prefer user-friendly navigation.
 A catchy homepage design engages the visitors to navigate through other pages.
 Make sure that the homepage offers ease of search and communication to a visitor.

 A site visitor is a potential customer who must not skip only because of the complex homepage design.
 Use the right colors, catchy images, and an easy-to-access product showcase.
 A minimal clean design and intuitive use of spaces and subscribe/contact buttons offer ease of access.
 A regular update of the homepage is as crucial as the updation of the whole website.